The Jaeger-LeCoultre Manufacture

 This unique safe is part of a 3-piece collector's set (shown here) that includes the Hybris Mechanica à Grande Sonnerie, the Gyrotourbillon Mechanica and the Reverso Mechanica à Tryptique.
 These are three of Jaeger-LeCoultre's most complicated timepieces.

-After viewing and photographing the timepieces, we met with Jaeger-LeCoultre Marketing Director, Stéphane Belmont, and Creative Director, Janek Deleskiewicz.
-We then went to nearby restaurant with excellent French cuisine, and most importantly, a perfect view of Lac de Joux out the window.
-Our lunch was a five course meal, including white fish that was actually caught in the Lac de Joux.
-We also enjoyed an excellent bottle of Swiss Riesling white wine.
+Preceding the tour, we met with Jaeger-LeCoultre Marketing Director, Stéphane Belmont, and Creative Director, Janek Deleskiewicz, for lunch.
+We ate at a nearby restaurant with excellent French cuisine, and most importantly, a perfect view of Lac de Joux out the window.
+Our lunch was a five-course meal, including white fish that was caught in the aforementioned lake that morning.
+Fittingly, we also drank an excellent bottle of Swiss Riesling white wine with the fish.
 The wine, like German and French Riesling, came from white grapes grown along the Rhine, in Switzerland.
 During lunch, we discussed Jaeger-LeCoultre and their many product lines.
-In talking with Stéphane and Janek, I learned that Jaeger-LeCoultre's main philosophy, is centered around great products.
+In talking with Stéphane and Janek, I learned that Jaeger-LeCoultre's main philosophy is centered around great products.
+As any good company should be.
 And I think it is clear that the company is focused on that.
 As they continue to offer an excellent range of innovative high quality timepieces that stay true to traditional watchmaking.

 Jaeger-LeCoultre is a traditional haute horology manufacturer, and what is so amazing is the breadth of watches the make.
 They produce nine different collections, including the Reverso, Duomètre, Master Grande Tradition, Master Control, Master Compressor, AMVOX, Haute Joaillerie, Horological Excellence and ATMOS lines.